 - A login macro is a recording of the events that occur when you access and log in to a Web site using a Web Macro Recorder tool.
 You can subsequently instruct Fortify WebInspect to begin a scan using this recording. - If Enable macro validation is selected in Scan Settings: Authentication for scans that use a login macro, Fortify WebInspect tests the login macro at the start of the scan to ensure that the log in is successful.
 If the macro is invalid and fails to log in to the application, the scan stops and an error message is written in the scan log file.
-For more information and troubleshooting tips, see "Testing Login Macros" on page 468. - A workflow macro is a recording of HTTP events that occur as you navigate through a Web site using a Web Macro Recorder tool.
+For more information and troubleshooting tips, see "Testing Login Macros" on page 479. - A workflow macro is a recording of HTTP events that occur as you navigate through a Web site using a Web Macro Recorder tool.
 Fortify WebInspect audits only those URLs included in the macro that you previously recorded and does not follow any hyperlinks encountered during the audit.
+Supported macros are .webmacro files, Burp Proxy captures, and .har files.